-We expect to derive most of our revenue for the foreseeable future from online advertising, and to a lesser extent, from e-commerce.
+We expect to derive most of our revenue for the foreseeable future from online advertising, and to some extent, from short messaging and e-commerce services.
 If the Internet is not accepted as a medium for advertising, our ability to generate revenues will be adversely affected.